Rachit005/Python/Reliance Closing Price Analysis/README.txt

                      Adjusted close price adjusted for both dividends and splits. vii] Volume - Trading volume is a measure of how much of a given financial asset has traded in a period of time.

-4) Time Series Algorithms used are Simple / Single Exponential Smoothing, Holt's Trend Method / Double Exponential Smoothing, Holt's Winter Method / Triple Exponential Smoothing, ARIMA to predict the Average Monthly Closing Price.
+4) Time Series Algorithms used are Simple / Single Exponential Smoothing, Holt's Linear Trend Method / Double Exponential Smoothing, Holt's Winter Method / Triple Exponential Smoothing, ARIMA to predict the Average Monthly Closing Price.

 5) Used RMSE and AIC to evaluate the Models